Gasoline direct injection: 1939–1995

-During World War II, most of the German aircraft engines used GDI, such as the BMW 801 radial engine, the German inverted V12 Daimler-Benz DB 601, DB 603, and DB 605 engines, as well as the similar-layout Junkers Jumo 210G, Jumo 211, and Jumo 213 inverted V12 engines.
-Allied aircraft engines that used GDI fuel injection systems were the Soviet Union Shvetsov ASh-82FNV radial engine and the American 54.9 litre displacement Wright R-3350 Duplex Cyclone 18-cylinder radial engine.
+During World War II, most German aircraft engines used GDI, such as the BMW 801 radial engine, the inverted V12 Daimler-Benz DB 601, DB 603, and DB 605 engines, and the similarly laid-out Junkers Jumo 210G, Jumo 211, and Jumo 213 inverted V12 engines.
+Allied aircraft engines that used GDI included the Soviet Shvetsov ASh-82FNV radial engine and the American 54.9 L Wright R-3350 Duplex Cyclone 18-cylinder radial engine. ...
 The German company Bosch had been developing a mechanical GDI system for cars since the 1930s.
-In 1952, the system was introduced on the two-stroke engines in the Goliath GP700 and Gutbrod Superior.
-It was a high-pressure diesel direct-injection pump with an intake throttle valve set up.
-These engines gave good performance and had up to 30% less fuel consumption over the carburetor version, primarily under low engine loads.
-An added benefit of the system was having a separate tank for the engine oil which was automatically added to the fuel mixture, obviating the need for owners to mix their own two-stroke fuel blend.
-The 1954 Mercedes-Benz 300 SL also used an early Bosch mechanical GDI system, therefore becoming the first four-stroke engine to use GDI.
+In 1952, this system was introduced on the two-stroke engines in the Goliath GP700 and Gutbrod Superior.
+It used a high-pressure, direct-injection diesel pump with an intake throttle valve.
+These engines delivered good performance and up to 30% lower fuel consumption than the carburetor versions, primarily under low engine loads.
+An added benefit was a separate tank for engine oil, which was automatically mixed with fuel, eliminating the need for owners to prepare their own two-stroke fuel blends.
+The 1954 Mercedes-Benz 300 SL also used an early Bosch mechanical GDI system, becoming the first four-stroke engine to use GDI.

-During the 1970s, the United States manufacturers American Motors Corporation (AMC) and Ford developed prototype mechanical GDI systems called Straticharge and Programmed Combustion (PROCO) respectively.
-The Straticharge system automatically responded to airflow and loading demands of the modified AMC Hornet I6 engine with two separate fuel-control pressures supplied to two sets of continuous-flow injectors.
-Neither of these systems reached production.
+During the 1970s, United States manufacturers American Motors Corporation (AMC) and Ford developed prototype mechanical GDI systems called Straticharge and Programmed Combustion (PROCO), respectively.
+The Straticharge system automatically responded to airflow and load demands of the modified AMC Hornet I6 engine using two separate fuel-control pressures supplied to two sets of continuous-flow injectors.
+Neither system reached production.

 1997–present

-In mid-1996 the Japanese-market Mitsubishi Galant received a GDI version of the Mitsubishi 4G93 inline-four engine.
-It was subsequently brought to Europe in 1997 in the Carisma.
-It also developed the second six-cylinder GDI engine (the first was the M198 engine introduced in the Mercedes-Benz 300 SL in 1954), the Mitsubishi 6G74 V6 engine, in 1997.
+In mid-1996, the Japanese-market Mitsubishi Galant received a GDI version of the Mitsubishi 4G93 inline-four engine.
+It was brought to Europe in 1997 in the Carisma.
+Mitsubishi also developed the second six-cylinder GDI engine (after the M198 engine introduced in the Mercedes-Benz 300 SL in 1954), the Mitsubishi 6G74 V6, in 1997.
 Mitsubishi applied this technology widely, producing over one million GDI engines in four families by 2001.
-Although in use for many years, on 11 September 2001 MMC claimed a trademark for the acronym 'GDI'.
+Although the technology had been in use for many years, on 11 September 2001 MMC claimed a trademark for the acronym "GDI".
 Several other Japanese and European manufacturers introduced GDI engines in the following years.
-The Mitsubishi GDI technology was also licensed by Peugeot, Citroën, Hyundai, Volvo and Volkswagen.
+Mitsubishi GDI technology was also licensed by Peugeot, Citroën, Hyundai, Volvo, and Volkswagen.

 The 2005 Toyota 2GR-FSE V6 engine was the first to combine both direct and indirect injection.
-The system (called "D-4S") uses two fuel injectors per cylinder: a traditional manifold fuel injector (low pressure) and a direct fuel injector (high-pressure) and is used in most Toyota engines.
+The system (called "D-4S") uses two fuel injectors per cylinder—a traditional low-pressure manifold injector and a high-pressure direct injector—and is used in most Toyota engines.
 In Formula One racing, direct injection was made compulsory for the 2014 season, with regulation 5.10.2 stating: "There may only be one direct injector per cylinder and no injectors are permitted upstream of the intake valves or downstream of the exhaust valves."